Dec. 13, 2010

 Punter

 Thomas Dwight "Dike" Eddleman was a three-sport star for the University of Illinois.
 Eddleman led the Big Ten in punting in 1948 and also punted for the 1947 Illinois Rose Bowl team.
 Born in Centralia, Ill., Eddleman won 11 varsity letters between football, basketball, and track and field.
 Eddleman also still holds the school records for longest punt and punt return.
-Beyond the football field, Eddleman was a Chicago Tribune Silver Basketball winner as the Big Ten MVP, a two-time NBA All-Star, and competed in the high jump in the 1948 Summer Olympics in London. (return to chart)
+Beyond the football field, Eddleman was a Chicago Tribune Silver Basketball winner as the Big Ten MVP, a two-time NBA All-Star, and competed in the high jump in the 1948 Summer Olympics in London. (

 Brandon Fields, Michigan State (2003-2006)